tylerelias/HONN-Project-1/README.md

 explanation for the Java classes is further down in the README.
 The Java classes take care of all data manipulation for the SQL DB and most of the JSON formatting, although the server might pass some JSON data as well, but not as much.
 The web server will also be using the Firebase Authentication API from Google for the user authentication.
+The web server is using the YAML config to process requests coming in.

 ![](./Diagrams/ComponentDiagram.png)